dfrnt-labs/terminusdb-docs-static/src/app/docs/page.md

       images: >-
         https://assets.terminusdb.com/docs/technical-documentation-terminuscms-og.png
 media:
-  - alt: Clone a demo data product from the TerminusCMS dashboard
+  - alt: Clone a demo data product from the TerminusDB dashboard
     caption: >-
       Your team home page features a number of demo projects to clone and experiment with.
     media_type: Image
-    title: Clone a demo data product from the TerminusCMS dashboard
+    title: Clone a demo data product from the TerminusDB dashboard
     value: https://assets.terminusdb.com/docs/how-to-clone-a-demo.png
 ---